Updated on 09.05.2023.

 As you will notice right away, even the most fantastic and picturesque places (such as Shakespeare & Company in Paris) look not so attractive on Google Street View.
 That’s why, below each Google Maps frame, we’ve added a photo or photos (most of them are also from Google Maps or Panoramio) so that you can recognize the place, and compare impressions.

-The simple lesson is that there are lots of amazing literary spots in the cities we visit, but they may come unnoticed just because we haven’t had time or energy to come inside.
+The simple lesson is that there are lots of amazing literary spots in the cities we visit, but they may come unnoticed just because we haven’t had time or energy to go inside.

 When you are planning a trip to any of the cities listed below, make sure to add to your list of things to do these beautiful bookish spots.